CReina22/ELEC0138_Group7/README.md

 # ELEC0138_Group7

+Watch the video demonstration via the YouTube link: https://youtu.be/wB_RCT-QJBY

 Run the command `conda env create -f environment.yml`

 Run the command `conda activate DigitalBank ` to activate the environment.